MafiusKity/cousins/README.md

 - Add option to list up primer numbers at the nth primer number;
 - Add help option;
 - Add option to save the primers numbers in archives;
+- Add a vector to record prime numbers in order to optimize the verification of subsequent numbers